zilliztech/zdoc/docs/tutorials/faqs/faq-resource-planning.md

 Since your collection's schema may differ from the ones in the simple guide above, we highly recommend you test the actual requirements against different CU types.

-### What's the difference between Performance-optimized CU, Capacity-optimized CU, and Cost-optimized CU?{#whats-the-difference-between-performance-optimized-cu-capacity-optimized-cu-and-cost-optimized-cu}
+__What's the difference between Performance-optimized CU, Capacity-optimized CU, and Cost-optimized CU?__

 The "Performance-optimized Compute Unit" suits low latency or high throughput similarity searches.
 This option works best for high-search performance scenarios.